jariast/obsidian-notes/React/Advanced JS/Execution Contexts and Lexical Environments/Concepts.md

 A  wrapper to help manage the code that is running.
 It contains the code you wrote, but it can also contain additional code.
 Like the execution created by the browser that contains the "this" variable. [[10.
 The Global env and the Global Object]].

-It contains the Global Object, "this" and a reference to its Outer Environment.
+It contains the Global Object, "this" and a reference to its Outer Environment [[17.
+Scope Chain#Outer Environment]].

 # Execution Stack